bryon82/SailwindModVersionChecker/README.md

 # ModVersionChecker

-Checks mod versions against their release versions on either GitHub or Thunderstore websites.
+Checks the version of BepInEx mods against their release versions on either GitHub or Thunderstore websites.
 If there are any updates available for installed mods, a notification will pop up on game startup.
 In the notification there is a button to visit the mod websites to download the available updates.
-Note: This only works with BepInEx mods.

 ![Screenshot of Updates Available Notification](https://github.com/bryon82/SailwindModVersionChecker/blob/main/Screenshots/ModVersionChecker.png)